Hubspot User Group Meeting December 2018 - London HUG

 My name is Caragh Kennedy.
 I've worked in Hubspot for nearly five years, and I've worked on five different teams at Hubspot.
 At the moment, I'm working and managing Hubspot for startups.
-Has anybody heard of Hubspot for startups?
+Everyone knows that HubSpot has the best free CRM for startups but has anybody heard of Hubspot for startups?
 Anybody looking for funding right now or in the process?
 That's the team I'm currently working on.

 At Hubspot you've got a direct team that are selling to direct clients, enterprise, small business.
 We've got the partners side which is Clwyd and Whitehat reselling into different markets.
 Then we've got the Hubspot for startups team which would offer support to people that are starting and essentially don't have a lot of money to do so.
 Besides that, the focus for today is on the customer.
 Hubspot in the last four months, made a major play towards the platform which is focusing on this.
 The flywheel.

 The importance of flywheel

 Historically, businesses are obviously built to grow big and fast.
 What happens is post sales isn't always a priority.
 This is something that Hubspot depended on the funnel for years and this is what we got a lot of value of.
 Attracting people into the funnel, converting, closing and delighting.
 But now with the changes that have happened, in terms of how people buy and essentially how people are actually quite impatient today.
 They don't have a lot of trust.

 Generation Y now can't even read emails.
 They're only able to look at videos or audio and due to this we've changed the model to focus on the flywheel model.
 Whereas in the past, the funnel, the customer was always the output.
 Whereas now with the Flywheel, essentially we're going to focus on the customer as the core of every step of the journey.